alex-zige/docker_houston/README.md

 [![Gem Version](https://badge.fury.io/rb/docker_houston.svg)](https://badge.fury.io/rb/docker_houston)

-DockerHouston is a utiilty for deploying rails app into a docker environments.
+DockerHouston is a utility for deploying rails app into a docker environments.

-It builds on the top of Capistrano for differnt deployment to a docker host.
+It builds on the top of Capistrano for different deployment to a docker host.

 DockerHouston comes with a generator to copy and templates all necessary config files and to the target rails project.